youtasuzuki/MxTwoWaySql/README.md

 - Ensure the file encoding is UTF-8 (without BOM).
 - Prefix filenames with "INS_", "SEL_", "UPD_", or "DEL_" to correspond with CRUD operations.
 - Due to Mendix's architecture regarding automatic ID generation, only association entities can be inserted using this function.
 - In Linux-based environments such as MxCloud, the file system is case-sensitive; therefore, exercise caution when specifying folder and file names.
+- In this module, the DBFlute runtime is used solely to parse 2WaySQL and convert it into standard SQL; therefore, other DBFlute features are not supported.

 You can access not only the Mendix app's internal database but also external databases.
 To access an external database, you must register the external data source using the `RegisterExternalDataSource` action within the `AfterStartUp` event when the app starts.